The word ‘Institute’ originally meant:

 This means that Right and Left wing politicians – properly so called – share the values of respect for difference of opinion and perspective; are willing to weigh the arguments, rationally; are willing to compromise their own position in order to achieve an agreement for the benefit of all.
 Such politicians therefore reject violence and its associated mindset.

-Secondly, the terms ‘Left’ and ‘Right’ derive from the position in which representatives in the original French National Assembly sat before the chairman of the Assembly.
-That semi-circle seating arrangement persists in modern, parliamentary assemblies like those of the EU and France today.
+Secondly, the terms ‘Left’ and ‘Right’ derive from the position in which representatives in the original French National Assembly sat before the president of the Assembly.
+That semi-circle seating arrangement persists in parliamentary assemblies today, as in France and the European Union.

-- those sat farthest to the Right want to restore a past which no longer exists – Far Right
+- those sat farthest to the Right want to restore a past which no longer exists – Far [or “extreme”] Right

 - those on the Right want no change whatsoever from the status quo – reactionary

-- those sat to the Right of the Centre line before the president’s seat are prepared to entertain change, provided change conserves the traditional system as a whole – Centre-Right or Conservative
+- those sat to the Right of the Centre line before the president’s seat are prepared to entertain change, provided that change conserves the traditional system as a whole – Centre-Right or “Conservative”

 Such ‘reform to conserve’ was defined by Edmund Burke in his classic statement of modern Conservatism, Reflections on the Revolution in France published in 1790.
-That is also the position of this website.
+That is also this writer’s position.

-Those seated on the Left in such a parliamentary Assembly are often referred to as “progressives”.
+Those seated on the Left are often referred to as “progressives”.
 But that begs the question as to what constitutes progress – in what form and in what direction ?

 You may wonder whether the Right/Left explanation of politics is too simplistic and unrealistic.
 That is a significant question.
 We must recognise that other models exist to explain politics to our understanding.